devchan64/devchan64.github.io/_posts/en/2025-03-20-voiding_technical_debt_with_deletable_code.md

 ---

+# Strategies to Avoid Technical Debt with Expiry-Ready Code

 ## Background

 In environments with extensive End-to-End connectivity, functional changes are frequent, and integration with external interfaces is complex.
 Various temporary solutions and exception handling logics accumulate rapidly.
 Especially, 'make-it-work' codes if not organized in the long term: